82L/82L.github.io/_work_projects/wellington.md

 enterprise: Opixido
 img: images/wellington.png
 photodir: "./wellington/"
-excerpt: A PWA to show the diverse places of memory of WW1 in the Hauts-de-France.
+excerpt: "A PWA to show the diverse places of memory of WW1 in the Hauts-de-France."
 year: 03/2021
 keyVal: 2021.03
 role: "Developer"